lyft/lyft-web-button/README.md

   },
   parentElement: document.getElementById('lyft-web-button-parent'), // where to place the button on your page
   queryParams: {
-    credits: 'PROMOCODE' // optional credits param is the only accepted redirect parameter presently },
+    credits: '' // optional credits param is the only accepted redirect parameter presently },
   theme: 'multicolor large', // see below for theme options };